 - Your location and average prices for this type of orthodontic treatment in your city

 The average cost of Invisalign treatment is similar to the average cost for braces.
-The only way to determine the cost of your customized treatment plan is to consult with your dentist about your individual case.
+The only way to determine the cost of your customized treatment plan is to consult with your orthodontist about your individual case.

 Along with your oral health and the extent of the work required, your specific jaw shape and misalignment issues will help dictate your treatment plan, how many aligners you’ll need and the duration of the process, and therefore the cost of your treatment.